richtabor/MerlinWP/README.md

 ### 1. Add Merlin WP to your WordPress theme

-First, [download the latest release](https://github.com/richtabor/MerlinWP/releases) from the Merlin WP GitHub reposity.
+First, [download the latest release](https://github.com/richtabor/MerlinWP/releases) from the Merlin WP GitHub repository.
 Next, add all of the files within the release into your theme.

 Now all you need to do is require the `class-merlin.php` class, `merlin-config.php` and the composer autoload files in your `functions.php`, like this: